New American$$$upper-king

 Tip: Book on Resy.
 Vegetarians get the deepest menu in the city here.

 Maison in Charleston runs French bistro plates from a King Street corner since 2023.
-Steak frites, escargot, French country wines; one of the city's most-watched newer rooms.
+Order the steak frites and a half-bottle of cotes du rhone.

 Signature: Steak frites, Plateau de fruits de mer